open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 `Propagator` type.

-`Propagator`s leverage the `Context` to inject and extract data for each cross-cutting concern, such as traces and correlation context.
+`Propagator`s leverage the `Context` to inject and extract data for each cross-cutting concern, such as traces and `Baggage`.

 Propagation is usually implemented via a cooperation of library-specific request interceptors and `Propagators`, where the interceptors detect incoming and outgoing requests and use the `Propagator`'s extract and inject operations respectively.